vancouvercodingschool/code-102-guide/curriculum/class-06/DISCUSSION-A.md

 Share what you've learned by copying and pasting the full text of your new Learning Journal web page into the 'Reply' below.
 Include the live url of the new page below your pasted text.

+You are invited to check out your classmates' replies and give positive feedback and words of encouragement.